daishengqi/Data_Sharing_Impacts/README.md

 ## Data Visualization
 Most of the data visualization were produced by Python 2.7, the package involved: pylab, pandas, collections, numpy, nltk and matplotlib.
 Stastics was done using both R Ver 3.1.1 and Microsoft Excel 2013.
 Image mosaicking was done mostly by Adobe Illustrator and Photoshop.

-##Contact
-The index page was generated automatically by Gibhub.
+## Contact
+You've discovered a bug or something else you want to change - excellent!
+You've worked out a way to fix it – even better!
+You want to tell us about it – best of all!
-For more information please contact: daishengqi@hotmail.com
+The easiest way to contribute is through GitHub, for more information please contact: daishengqi@hotmail.com